nishika26/pucho/README.md

 ## 2. How it works (architecture)

-Pucho is built as a **LangGraph workflow, not a multi-agent system** — a deliberate choice.
-The task is grounded Q&A in regulated domains, which rewards **predictability over autonomy**, so we use a deterministic graph with LLM calls at specific nodes rather than agents that dynamically direct themselves.
-Even the STT/TTS "tools" are **called deterministically** — the graph runs them on an `if` gated on the message's modality, they are never *selected* by an LLM — so no node in the graph is an autonomous agent.
+Pucho is built as a **LangGraph workflow** — a deliberate choice.
+The task is grounded Q&A in regulated domains, which rewards **predictability over autonomy**, so we use a deterministic graph with LLM calls at specific nodes that dynamically direct themselves.
+Even the STT/TTS "tools" are **called deterministically** — the graph runs them on an `if` gated on the message's modality, they are never *selected* by an LLM.

 ```mermaid
 flowchart TD